-The Uncommon on Flavours of Europe association is the reason for this 6-day long focus trip centered around the education and awareness of Asiago cheese and Speck Meat production.
-I had the lovely pleasure of indulging in these two region-specific foods while in Italy, so we will save speck for another article, but please, if you are not already familiar with Asiago cheese, allow me to brief you on its curation and deliciousness.
+The Uncommon Flavours of Europe initiative is the reason for this 6-day long focus trip centered around the education and awareness of Asiago PDO cheese and Speck Alto Adige PGI Meat production.
+I had the lovely pleasure of indulging in these two region-specific foods while in Italy, so we will save Speck Alto Adige for another article, but please, if you are not already familiar with Asiago PDO cheese, allow me to brief you on its curation and deliciousness.

 Our days were mostly centered around visiting a Malga and indulging our faces with what the Malga provided.
 A Malga rests in rural Asiago, and is home to cheese artisans and their cows for 4 months.
 World-renowned Asiago cheese has a history that dates back to the Roman Empire, meaning its curation has been a tradition passed down from generation to generation.
 After visiting 4 different Malga, the common themes of close-knit relationships and off-grid living were apparent in all.
 The desirable sense of freedom that was fostered in the landscape was home to the cows that the owners had, which were the source of economy for the town.
 The cycle was, wake up at 4 am, milk the cows, create cheese, take a nap, wake up around 5 pm and repeat.